cujarrett/learning-aws/aws-certified-solutions-architect–associate/application-integration.md

     FIFO queues also support message groups that allow multiple ordered message groups within a single queue.
 FIFO queries are limited to 300 transactions per second (TPS), but have all the capabilities of standard queues.

+ ## SWF (Simple Workflow Service)
+Amazon Simple Workflow Service Service (SWF) is a web service that makes it easy to coordinate work across distributed application components.
+SWF enables applications for a range of use cases, including media processing, web application backends, business process workflows, and analytics pipelines, to be designed as a coordination of tasks.

+Tasks represent invocations of various processing steps in an application which can be performed by executable code, web service calls, human actions, and scripts.

+- A way to combine your digital environment along with manual tasks carried out by humans.

+### SWF Actors
+- #### Workflow Starters
+    An application that can initiate (start) a workflow.
+Could be your e-commerce website following the placement of an order, or a mobile app searching for bus times.

+- ### Deciders
+    Control the flow of activity tasks in a workflow execution.
+If something has finished (or failed) in a workflow, a Decider decides what to do next.

+- ### Activity Workers
+    Carry out the activity tasks

+## SQS vs SWF
+- SQS has a retention period of up to 14 days.
+SWF workflow executions can last up to 1 year.
+- Amazon SWF presents a task-oriented API, whereas Amazon SQS offers a message-oriented API
+- Amazon SWF ensures that a task is assigned only once and is never duplicated.
+With Amazon SQS you need to handle duplicated messages and may also need to ensure that a message is processed only once.
+- SWF keeps track of all the tasks and events in an application.
+With SQS you need to implement your own application level tracking, especially if your application uses multiple queues.